c-blake/thes/README.md

 done
 ```
 Here 'r' is a fully (r)estricted to reflexive/reciprocal variant (just `a,b` &
-`b,a` above) or maybe "the smallest / most firmly arguably thesaurus" while 'a'
+`b,a` above) or maybe "the smallest / 'most firmly arguable' thesaurus" while
-is the "fully filled out { (a)ll defined & cross-refd }" undirected variant
+'a' is the "fully filled out { (a)ll defined & cross-refd }" undirected variant
 (4 rows of a,b,c,d with each letter as a key) or maybe "the biggest tent / most
 inclusive thesaurus".
 The other two are less useful half-measures.